What to do Before and After your PM Lip procedure

 In a process of tattooing (permanent makeup) your skin experiences a small trauma.
 That trauma starts healing process with lymph sipping out.
 It’s a natural protective reaction of our body.
 The scab is formed from excess pigment, dry lymph and microscopic particles of skin.
 You need to keep the scab as long as possible.
 It will insure that more color will retain.

-The eyebrows will look very BOLD and BRIGHT the first couple of days after the procedure.
+Color.
+The lips WILL look very BOLD and BRIGHT the first couple of days after the procedure.
 When scabs come off, the color will be much lighter.
 Do not be alarmed by fading, the color will begin to fully develop in 4-6 weeks.
 During your follow-up appointment, we will access your healed result and add more pigment if necessary.